 A Fireplace Will NOT Heat Your Home!

-That would seem logical.
+That would seem logical that a fireplace would be a great way to heat a home.
 After all, when you sit by the fire, you get warmed up.
 But sometimes what seems logical is not really logical, at all.
 Let me help you separate fireplace fact from fireplace fiction.

 You might think fireplaces offer an available (and renewable) source of fuel and they are easy to use.
 But the fact is they actually take more heat out of your house than they add.
 The reason this happens is because hot air rises.
 I’ll explain.

 When you light your fireplace, you want the fireplace and chimney to “draw” well.
-You want the smoke to go up the chimney so the house will not fill up with smoke and asphyxiate (kill by suffocation) the inhabitants.
-In order for the smoke and hot air to go up the chimney, fresh air needs to enter the house from somewhere to replace it.
+You want the smoke to go up the chimney, not down, so the house will not fill up with smoke and asphyxiate (kill by suffocation) the inhabitants.
+In order for the smoke and hot air to go up the chimney and leave the house, fresh air must enter the house from somewhere else to replace it.
 The air must flow, just like water does.
 It’s physics.
 Because the hot air is much less dense (lighter) than the room air, it rises with some pressure and actually sucks air in behind it.
-The air that comes into the house to replace it is known in the Heating and Air Conditioning world as “make-up air.”
+Air comes into the house to replace the warm, rising air.
+This incoming air is known as “make-up air” in the Heating and Air-Conditioning world.
 It makes up for the air that went up the chimney.

 I’m not saying that a cozy fire is not a great thing to sit by when the snow is falling.
 But just realize that it is a poor way to actually heat your house.